duxsco/gentoo-installation/docs/post-boot_configuration.md

 You have two options for `Measured Boot`:

-- `systemd-cryptenroll`: I prefer this on local systems where I have access to tty and can take care of (optional) pin prompts which are supported with systemd 251.
+- `systemd-cryptenroll`: I prefer this on local systems where I have access to tty and can take care of (optional) pin prompts which are supported with systemd >=251.
 With pins, you don't have the problem of your laptop, for example, getting stolen and auto-unlocking upon boot.
-Furthermore, I experienced faster boot with `systemd-cryptenroll` than with `clevis`, and you don't have to use the `app-crypt/clevis` package from (unofficial) [guru overlay](https://wiki.gentoo.org/wiki/Project:GURU).
+Furthermore, I experienced faster boot with `systemd-cryptenroll` than with `clevis` due to the use of PBKDF2 (with secure keys), and you don't have to use the `app-crypt/clevis` package from (unofficial) [guru overlay](https://wiki.gentoo.org/wiki/Project:GURU).
 - `clevis`: I prefer this on remote systems, e.g. a server in colocation, where I can take care of auto-unlock via TPM 2.0 and Tang pin.

 Use either `systemd-cryptenroll` or `clevis` in the following.